Project Limits / Purpose / Design Details

 - Email the Project Team at: ProjectTeam@Hwy403Hwy6PreliminaryDesignEA.ca

-- Attend the Public Information Centres (PICs) and fill out the sign-in form to be added to the study mailing list.
-A Comment Form will be available as part of the PICs which can be completed and provided to the Study Team during the event or submitted afterwards via mail/fax/email from June 25th to August 8th, 2020.
+- Register to attend the Public Information Centre (PIC) and to be added to the study mailing list.
+A Comment Form will be available as part of the PICs which can be completed and provided to the Study Team during the event or submitted afterwards via mail/fax/email from February 24th to April 4th, 2022.

 For more information about the project, please contact the Study Team at: ProjectTeam@Hwy403Hwy6PreliminaryDesignEA.ca